pipliggins/EVo/docs/index.rst

-.. evo-outgas documentation master file, created by sphinx-quickstart on Mon Dec  5 10:50:53 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to EVo's documentation!
 =======================================

 EVo is a volcanic outgassing model for COHSN elements.

-The current implementation has been developed in Python 3 and tested on Windows and Linux.
+The current implementation has been developed in Python 3 and tested on Windows, Linux and macOS.

 Installation/Usage:
 *******************

-EVo can be used either through local installation, or using a web-app at `<https://evo.pipliggins.co.uk>`_.
+EVo can be used through local installation, either through a CLI or a webapp.

 To install locally, EVo must be downloaded from GitHub using
 ::

-   git clone -b streamlit-restructure --single-branch git@github.com:pipliggins/EVo.git
+   git clone git@github.com:pipliggins/EVo.git

 into the project directory where you wish to use EVo.
 EVo must then be locally pip-installed:
 ::

    cd EVO
-   python -m pip install -e evo/
+   python -m pip install ".[streamlit]"

 From this point, EVo can either be imported into your python scripts as a regular module using
 ::